YCChenVictor/blog-frontend/src/posts/software/rspec/2022-08-31-rspec-and-capybara.md

 ### build feature

-run all spec with `bundle exec rspec` or specific spec with `bundle exec rspec spec/features/user_login_spec.rb` and keep building the features until no errors pop up.
+run all spec with `bundle exec rspec` or specific spec with `bundle exec rspec spec/features/user_login_spec.rb` and keep building the features until no errors pop up.b

 ## Reference